gr0uch/simulacra/README.md

 ## Similar Projects

+- [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) also binds objects to the DOM, but uses a templating language and is written in Scala.
+- [Bind.js](https://github.com/remy/bind.js/) has a similar API, but only works on simple key-value pairs and is unoptimized for arrays.
 - [Plates](https://github.com/flatiron/plates/) has a similar concept, but uses string templating instead of the DOM API.
-- [Bind.js](https://github.com/remy/bind.js/) has a similar API, but only works on simple key-value pairs and is unoptimized for arrays.

 ## License

-This software is licensed under the [MIT license](https://raw.githubusercontent.com/sapeien/simulacra/master/LICENSE).
+This software is licensed under the [MIT license](https://raw.githubusercontent.com/daliwali/simulacra/master/LICENSE).